CmlLib/CmlLib.Core-wiki/en/cmllib.core/getting-started/MLaunchOption.md

 **Type: MSession**

-See [login-and-sessions](../login-and-sessions/README.md) for how to log in Minecraft and get game session.
+See [Login and Session](../login-and-sessions/README.md) for how to log in Minecraft and get game session.

 Game session (Username, UUID, AccessToken, etc...).
 If the value is null, the default session with username `tester123` is used.